linebender/linebender.github.io/content/blog/2025-09-08-tmil-20/index.md

 Fearless SIMD is our SIMD infrastructure library.
 We are developing it in concert with the Vello sparse strips renderers, particularly `vello_cpu`.
-We released version [v0.2.0](https://github.com/linebender/fearless_simd/releases/tag/v0.2.0), the first Fearless SIMD release since 2018.
+We released [Fearless SIMD v0.2.0](https://github.com/linebender/fearless_simd/releases/tag/v0.2.0), the first Fearless SIMD release since 2018.
 This included the following changes from August:

 - [fearless_simd#50][], [fearless_simd#52][]: Add SSE4.2 support.